redeyejedi31/VirginMediaHub5/README.md

 # Gaining API access to VirginMedia Hub 5

 ## Introduction
-I have written a script that retrieves the Cable Modems (CM) stats by querying the hub5's Api, the data is stored in mysql and stats displayed in Grafana.
+I have written a script (work in progress) that retrieves the Cable Modems (CM) stats by querying the hub5's Api, the data is stored in mysql and stats displayed in Grafana.
 I will will be uploaded the script to github soon.

 ### How to access APi
 A bearer token is generated each time you login.